observablehq/plot/README.md

 mylegend = myplot.legend("color", {width: 320})
 ```

-The *scaleName* must refer to a scale that supports legends: either `"color"`, `"opacity"`, or `"symbol"`.
-If there is no corresponding scale on the given *plot*, then *plot*.legend will return undefined.
+If there is no scale with the given *scaleName* on the given *plot*, then *plot*.legend will return undefined.

 Categorical and ordinal color legends are rendered as swatches, unless *options*.**legend** is set to *ramp*.
 The swatches can be configured with the following options: